About educational apps for autistic children

 How apps work with other therapies and supports

 Some apps might work well with what your child’s teacher or therapist is already doing.
-For example, your child’s preschool teacher might recommend an early literacy app that supports the reading and writing activities your child is doing in class.
+For example, your child’s teacher might recommend a mathematics app that reinforces your child’s in-class learning by giving your child immediate feedback.

 Finding apps for autistic children

-Some apps are supported by scientific evidence that shows that the app helps autistic children.
+Some apps are supported by scientific evidence that shows that they help autistic children and teenagers.

-Also, many apps have been created by people who know very little about autism or how best to support children’s learning.
+- have been created by people who know very little about autism and how best to support autistic people’s learning.

-You can find out more about the evidence supporting an app by visiting the website for the app.
+You can find out more about the evidence behind an app by visiting the app’s website.

 The Autism Association of Western Australia reviews apps it thinks support evidence-based practice on its Autism Apps website.
 The reviews are listed in categories, which you can search.